 After four years of full-time copywriting work, Philip Servello was drawn back to college to pursue a degree that would help him pivot to a sports production career.

 He recently completed his master’s degree with a concentration on journalism and electronic media.
-He took full advantage of student media that CCI offers, serving as sports and news director for WUTK 90.3 the Rock and a news producers and sports director for UT Today.
-He was also a freelance sportswriter for the Oak Ridger covering college sports.
+He took full advantage of the student media programs that CCI offers, serving as sports and news director for WUTK 90.3 the Rock and a news producers and sports director for UT Today.
+He was also a freelance sportswriter for the Oak Ridger covering high school sports.

 Before coming to UT, he earned his undergraduate degree in advertising from Temple University.

 What made you decide to pursue your masters degree at UT?